svdo/unfolded.dev/content/md/pages/about.md

 ## About My Blog

-I decided it's part for my own little place out there.
+I decided it's time for my own place out there.
 I like to write a blog post now and then, and I like it to be accessible.
 I also like it to be privacy-friendly.
-No tracking pixels, social network cookies, no paywall, etc.
-Just me, you, and the content.
+No tracking pixels, social network cookies, no paywall, etc. Just me, you, and the content.

 The name "Unfolded" has two sides to it.
 On the one hand it's about unfolding things in the sense of explaining them.
 And on the other hand it's a reference